vladturlo/ResearchPerformance/README.md

 Moreover, grouping papers by the author contribution (the first author, the middle author, or the last author) may give another degree of freedom in analyzing one's research performance.

-Obtained in this way findings may surprise eve the researcher of interest.
-For example, one paper of V. Turlo published in 2018 received 8 citations, which doesn't seem to be a lot.
+Obtained in this way findings may surprise even the researcher of interest.
+For example, one paper of V. Turlo published in 2018 received 8 citations in the beginning of 2019, which doesn't seem to be a lot.
 However, by comparison with the corresponding percentiles for the papers published in the field of Materials Science in 2018, one may discover that V Turlo's paper belongs to the top 1% most cited papers in the field.